 The best place to start searching is MissingMoney.com.
 Most states and provinces responsible for tracking and returning unclaimed property endorse and work with this site.
 It supports a database where you can search for your missing money by state.
 So be sure to run a search for every state you’ve lived in.

-You can also visit the website for the NAUPA.
+You can also check with NAUPA.
 This organization represents the state treasury departments and agencies that hold onto unclaimed property.
-Both websites provide search engines, interactive maps and additional information about unclaimed money.
+Both websites provide search engines, interactive maps, and additional information about unclaimed money.

 But sometimes, unclaimed property may not yet be in the hands of the state.
 In these cases, you’d have to go straight to the source.
 So let’s refresh your memory about some of the cash you may have forgotten about and where to look.